 The best college visits take a bit of time, effort and organization.
 Planning your visit isn't simply a matter of showing up on campus.
 The best college visits take a bit of time, effort and organization.

 "I'd been in good contact for a couple months before I visited during the fall of my senior year," says Kent.
 "I'd called to ask questions about the programs and costs, and about my plans to visit."

-Donnel Oliver also did a lot of advance planning with the admissions office: scheduling class visits in areas of personal interest (including a psychology class), one-on-one time with a professor, time with student government members, and a tryout with the school's chorale.
-Donnel, a senior at Malone College in Canton, Ohio, says his planning paid off because "the admissions office connected me with the right people."
+Donnel Oliver* also did a lot of advance planning with the admissions office: scheduling class visits in areas of personal interest (including a psychology class), one-on-one time with a professor, time with student government members, and a tryout with the school's chorale.
+Donnel, a senior at Malone University in Canton, Ohio, says his planning paid off because "the admissions office connected me with the right people."
 And those right people ended up giving him a lot of individual attention—something that may not have happened if they hadn't penciled his visit into their packed schedules.